DoraemonYu/MicroDBHelper-ExpansionPack/index.md

 ## Optional Expansion List
 Click the link of item below to see its document:

-* [EntityConversion](/MicroDBHelper-ExpansionPack/EntityConversion) It is focus on convert DataTable object to target entity model;
+* [EntityConversion](/MicroDBHelper-ExpansionPack/EntityConversion) It is focus on convert DataTable object to entity models with specified type;

 * [PagingQuery](/MicroDBHelper-ExpansionPack/PagingQuery) It is focus on paging query;